MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-Service.md

 ### -StartupType

 Sets the startup type of the service.
 The acceptable values for this parameter are:

-- Manual.
-The service is started only manually, by a user, using the Service Control Manager, or by an application.
-- Automatic.
-The service is started or was started by the operating system, at system start-up.
+- **Automatic** - The service is started or was started by the operating system, at system start-up.
   If an automatically started service depends on a manually started service, the manually started service is also started automatically at system startup.
-- Disabled.
+- **AutomaticDelayedStart** - Starts shortly after the system boots.
-The service is disabled and cannot be started by a user or application.
+- **Disabled** - The service is disabled and cannot be started by a user or application.
+- **InvalidValue** - This value is not supported.
+Using this value results in an error.
+- **Manual** - The service is started only manually, by a user, using the Service Control Manager, or by an application.

- The default value is Automatic.
+ The default value is **Automatic**.

 ```yaml
 Type: ServiceStartupType